 Because of the guest teams, Copa America is unique among confederation tournaments.
 None of the guest teams have ever won the tournament, but Mexico finished runners-up twice: 1993 and 2001.
 The United States has finished fourth twice in four appearances in the tournament.

-The tournament is formatted such like the World Cup: there are three groups of four teams, each team plays each other once.
+Originally, the tournament was formatted such like the World Cup: there are three groups of four teams, each team plays each other once.
 The top two teams in each group move onto the knockout stage.
-The two best-performing third-place teams move on as well, based on points and goal differential.
+The two best-performing third-placed teams move on as well, based on points and goal differential.

 The tournament is held at irregular intervals.
 It can be back-to-back years or sometimes it occurs every two, three or four years.